czz592/markdown-cv/index.md

 </div>
 -->

+## Summary

+Motivated Computer Science undergraduate with strong foundation in Java and Python, experienced in software testing and development, with high proficiency of clear and effective communication with collaborative teams of diverse backgrounds.
+Driven to acquire hands-on experience of problem-solving, and eager to engage in environments promoting constant and continuous growth and learning.

 ## Currently

-Studying and completing final year of Computer Science at University of Galway, self-learning machine learning, and continuously self-improving.
+Studying and striving to complete final year of Computer Science & Information Technology at University of Galway with First Class Honours, passionate about continuous learning and self-improvement, and using new technology to solve problems and drive innovation.

 ### Interests

-Machine Learning, cybersecurity, and software engineering.
+Machine Learning, cybersecurity, automotive engineering, and software engineering.

 ## Education